 Ukrainian artist Alla Horska created dozens of amazing mosaics and paintings while actively fighting with the crimes of the Soviet authorities against the intelligentsia.
 For this reason, she has often been called the soul of the Sixtiers.

-Alla Horska belongs to the Sixtiers.
-This is a name given in Ukraine to the 1960's group of artists who reject the principles of social realism with their creativity and refuse to let their artworks (paintings, poems, plays, etc.) serve the interests of the Soviet authorities.
+Horska belongs to the Sixtiers.
+This is a name given in Ukraine to the 1960s group of artists who reject the principles of social realism with their creativity and refuse to let their artworks (paintings, poems, plays, etc.) serve the interests of the Soviet authorities.

-Social Realism is a pseudo-artistic method that declared a world-view concept of a socialist society.
+Socialist Realism is an art movement that declared a world-view concept of a socialist society.
 The art conceived in this specific style was strongly influenced by the political requirements – the artists were forced to use codified forms and artistic language required by the authorities.
 There was a very little space left for any artistic diversity, free aesthetics, or high uniqueness of the paintings or poems.
 Art became formulaic because it had only one function – to serve the interests of the authority.

 The Sixtiers were part of the dissident movement.
-They would assert not only the right for freedom in artistic creativity and its very identity, but also advocate the development of the Ukrainian language and culture as a whole.
-Therefor, this group of artists laid the foundations for the realization of the rights of the Ukrainian people to their own statehood.
+They would assert not only the right for freedom in artistic creativity and its very identity but also advocate the development of the Ukrainian language and culture as a whole.
+Therefore, this group of artists laid the foundations for the realization of the rights of the Ukrainian people to their own statehood.

 The idea of the Sixtiers is a counter-cultural phenomenon that is opposed to official authority.
 The Soviet authorities did not forgive this.
 It was not just about banning creative activity in public; in some cases, everything was much more serious.
 The Sixtiers were followed, summoned for questioning, arrested, and often sent to the penal colonies.
 Absolutely disobedient ones were destroyed physically.